microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 -   **Platform**: The event passes a `Windows.ApplicationModel.Activation.IActivatedEventArgs` to the app.
--   **Reunion**: The event passes a `Microsoft.Windows.AppLifecycle.AppActivationArguments` instance to the app, which contains one of the `-ActivatedEventArgs` instances.
+-   **Windows App SDK**: The event passes a `Microsoft.Windows.AppLifecycle.AppActivationArguments` instance to the app, which contains one of the `-ActivatedEventArgs` instances.

 ## Examples